Want to follow along with this writing? Sign up Today, it's free and easy

 ©2017 By MaryAnn Cunningham ~ Jess does not see the world as others see it.
 She is different; and she doesn't know if that is a good or bad thing.
 However, when tragedy strikes and her mom suddenly passes away, Jess does what her mom wants her to do: get a life and go to high school.

-9 days ago Isabel S. said:
+about 1 month ago Isabel S. said:

 I'm always interested in stories that have people with disabilities in them.
 Just curious: how much do you know about deaf people?
 She seems to understand what's going on a lot better than a normal deaf person would in my opinion.
 Also, reading lips isn't easy or 100% infallible.
 Just watch any of those bad-lip-reading videos out there.

-9 days ago Auroni D. Emile (Kyron) said:
+about 1 month ago Auroni D. Emile (Kyron) said:

 The story is really descriptive and I loved that thing.
 However it sounded a bit informal to me, you can edit it or keep it as it is, it doesn't really matter much.

 I absolutely loved this story, I can't wait to see more from you!
 And I'd love it if you'd take a look at my writing, I just recently started out and really need some opinions on it!

 Hello!
 First of all, I want to apologize for taking SO long to return this swap!
 D: Second, I wanna thank you for your AMAZINGLY kind review! :) It was so encouraging and I truly do hope you stick around as I add more chapters.
 I'd love to hear your opinion!

 Now onto the review!
 Okay, I really liked your first line.
 It didn't throw me off (which is rare for me).
 At times it feels as if I'm just chatting with a friend because the writing style is so casual haha.
 But then after it point it can get a bit annoying because your main character is one of those walking catastrophe friends that just talk about how everything is going wrong xD Maybe try speeding up the plot a bit?